What is Obscene Exposure ?

 If you decide to plead not guilty you will need to prepare to go to a Defended Hearing.

-Some of the possible defences available for those charged with Obscene Exposure can include;
+Some of the possible defences available for those charged with cultivate prohibited plant can include:

 The Courts are not bound by statistics however there must be reasonable consistency in sentences.
 A Magistrate or Judge should have regard to what has been done in other cases.
 In Green HCA 45, the plurity judgement of French CJ, Kiefel and Creennan JJ stated: